Laura Bassi: Experimental work

 After her marriage to Giuseppe Veratti, she was able to lecture from home on a regular basis.
 During the 1760s, Bassi and her husband worked together on experimental research in electricity.
 This attracted the talent of Abbé Nollet and others to Bologna to study electricity.

 She was mainly interested in Newtonian physics and taught courses on the subject for 28 years.
 She was one of the key figures in introducing Newton's ideas of physics and natural philosophy to Italy.
 She also carried out experiments of her own in all aspects of physics.
 In order to teach Newtonian physics and Franklinian electricity, topics that were not part of the university curriculum, Bassi gave private lessons.
 In her lifetime, she was the author of 28 papers, the majority of these on physics and hydraulics, although she did not publish any books.
 Only four of her papers were printed.

 Bassi faced financial constraints for her experiments, which she mentioned in a letter to Flaminio Scarselli on 16 July 1755, saying, "As for my physical experiments, and in view of the fact that the continual expense that arises requires some form of assistance if I am to advance and perfect them, I am almost in despair."
-But she and Domenico Galeazzi were at the time paid the highest salaries (1,200 lire) in the university.
+But she and Domenico Galeazzi were, at the time, paid the highest salaries (1,200 lire) in the university.

 Correspondence

-The defense of her degree, awarding ceremony, and first lecture in 1732 were significant as they took place in the Palazzo Pubblico, one of the most important government buildings in Bologna.
+The defence of her degree, the awarding ceremony, and the first lecture in 1732 were significant as they took place in the Palazzo Pubblico, one of the most important government buildings in Bologna.
 These events were attended by "not only the university faculty and students, but also by principal political and religious figures of the city – the Papal legate and vice-legate, the Archbishop of Bologna, the Gonfaloniere, the Elders, senators and magistrates.
 Additionally, 'all the ladies of Bologna and all the nobility'."

 One of her most important patrons was Cardinal Prospero Lambertini, who encouraged her scientific work.
 He continually supported the University of Bologna and intervened when other members of the institute tried to segregate Bassi from the rest of the professors.

-In 1745, Lambertini (now Pope Benedict XIV) established an elite group of 25 scholars known as the Benedettini ("Benedictines", named after himself.)
+In 1745, Lambertini (now Pope Benedict XIV) established an elite group of 25 scholars known as the Benedettini ("Benedictines", named after himself).
 Bassi pressed hard to be appointed to this group, but there was a mixed reaction from the other academics.
 Ultimately, Benedict did appoint her as an additional member, the only woman in the group, but without voting rights as the men.

 Only a limited number of her scientific works survive, but her scientific impact is evident through her many correspondents including Voltaire, Cesare Beccaria, Francesco Algarotti, Roger Boscovich, Charles Bonnet, Jean-Antoine Nollet, Paolo Frisi, Lazzaro Spallanzani and Alessandro Volta.
 Voltaire once wrote to her saying, "There is no Bassi in London, and I would be much happier to be added to your Academy of Bologna than that of the English, even though it has produced a Newton".